trailofbits/polytracker/examples/analysis/timings.md

 #### DaeDaLus NITF

 DaeDaLus NITF parser fails on the Cabal build of DaeDaLus, and also did at the time I did the prior eval work for the paper.
 I think this is because the DaeDaLus repository main branch is broken, and we need to pin a prior working commit in that Dockerfile.
+I don't know what this commit would be - the one mentioned in the Dockerfile doesn't build, either.

 #### jq